-- It is quite acceptable to chat with the driver, but do not give away any personal information. - Have your cash ready and leave the cab before you pay the driver.
-Some educational institutions have agreements with taxi firms, so if you don't have any cash, you can give your student card details to the driver and pay later.
-Ask your students' union for details. - If you want, you can ask your taxi driver to wait until you have entered your house safely, before he or she drives away.
+- It is quite acceptable to chat with the driver, but do not give away any personal information. - Have your cash ready and leave the cab before you pay the driver. - If you want, you can ask your taxi driver to wait until you have entered your house safely, before he or she drives away.